When it comes to planners, bullet journal is the buzzword these days.

 Now if you are not using a numbered notebook you number each page as you go.

 When using a bullet journal it is better to get used to writing each page’s topic (heading) and page number first.
 And immediately add it to the index before making an entry.

 I highlight some topics in the index ( I use highlighter pens or brush pens for this).
 Those are my collections.
 It helps me to find the collection I need to find easily (more on collections in a minute).

 You can use the next two pages for the future log.
 Write “Future log” on top of the page.

-Future log is the place to write down your events, tasks, and goals for the next six months.
+A future log is a place to write down your events, tasks, and goals for the next six months.
 It helps to have a quick glance at the upcoming events in the future log.

 Divide each page into 3 equal parts by drawing horizontal lines.
 Write down the names of the months in each column.
 Add your entries.

 You can note down birthdays, anniversaries, meetings, vacation trips etc.